-Duplicate content appears on the internet in more than one place.
-If you always make sure to find and fix duplicate content issues on your site, you can definitely have better rankings along with a great website user experience.
+Duplicate or copied content appears on the internet in more than one place.
+If you always make sure to find and fix such content issues on your site, you can definitely have better rankings along with a great website user experience.

 Table of Contents

-- How to Find Duplicate Content On Your Website?
+- How to Find Similar Content On Your Website?

-- How to Fix Duplicate Content Issues Easily
+- How to Fix Duplicate or Similar Content Issues Easily

 What is duplicate content?

-Duplicate content contains similar (or the exact same) content being on multiple pages.
-Duplicate content can be found within your website (due to technical issues on your site) or outside your website (due to others copying your content).
+It contains similar (or the exact same) content being on multiple pages.
+It can be found within your website (due to technical issues on your site) or outside your website (due to others copying your content).

-There’s no point in keeping duplicate content on your website as it doesn’t add any value to your website audience or search engine crawlers.
+There’s no point in keeping such problematic content on your website as it doesn’t add any value to your website audience or search engine crawlers.